morgner/odb17/docs/src/classes/atom.rst

 CAtom
 =====

-An CAtom is a container for single data element, let's say a number or a text.
+An CAtom is a container for a single data element, let's say a number or a text.
 It stores additional information to use in a GUI as there are

  - Name